What to do in winter in Alsace? 10 ideas for activities

 The Lac Blanc ski resort is located in the Kaysersberg Valley, between 900m and 1 200m of altitude.
 It’s the closest ski resort to Colmar, the biggest in Alsace’s Vosges Massif, and the third biggest in the whole massif (the first two being La Bresse and Gérardmer).
 With its 14km of slopes, the Lac Blanc is of course a small resort (we are in the Vosges, not in the Alps) but it is very pleasant for a day or a weekend of skiing.

-As far as alpine skiing is concerned, the Lac Blanc resort has 5 green runs, 1 blue run, 6 red runs (one of which is a slalom run), 1 black run as well as a boardercross run and a snowpark (with an airbag).
-It is therefore a family resort where skiers of all levels can enjoy themselves.
-Lac Blanc also has an important Nordic area with 77 km of cross-country ski trails.
-I didn’t test the cross-country skiing but I had fun on the alpine domain!
-It is also possible to ski at night at Lac Blanc on Tuesday, Wednesday, Friday and Saturday nights until 10pm.
+On the downhill side, Lac Blanc has 5 green runs, 1 blue run, 6 red runs (including a slalom run), 1 black run, as well as a boardercross run and a snowpark (with airbag).
+It’s a family resort where skiers of all levels can enjoy themselves.
+Lac Blanc also boasts an extensive Nordic ski area with 77 km of cross-country trails.
+I didn’t try out cross-country skiing, but I did enjoy myself on the downhill slopes!
+It’s also possible to ski at night at Lac Blanc on Tuesday, Wednesday, Friday and Saturday evenings until 10pm.

 4. Discover Alsace’s ancient silver mines

 The advantage of a mine?
-We’re sheltered from the elements, and the temperature inside is the same whatever the season… A great idea for a winter activity in Alsace! 😉 You can visit old silver mines on several different tours.
+You’re protected from the elements, and the temperature inside is the same all year round… Which makes it a great idea for a winter activity in Alsace! 😉 You can visit old silver mines on several different tours.

 5. A dog sledding experience

 Have you ever dreamed of gliding across the snow in a dog-drawn sleigh?
 Personally, it was one of my dreams.
 And I can tell you that it’s just as great in reality as I’d dreamed!
-There are a number of providers of this activity in the region.
-Massif des VosgesDifferent places, different activities: you can book a baptism, a half-day or even a whole day with the sled dogs!
-Here are the ones I’ve spotted:
+Various providers offer this activity in the Massif des Vosges: different places, but also different activities are on the program: you can book a baptism, a half-day or even a whole day with the sled dogs!
+Here are the ones I’ve found:

 6. Enjoy a gourmet tour

-The winter season lends itself well to gourmet visits… Not only because they take place indoors, but also because this is the season when our taste buds are most in need of comfort, don’t you think?
+The winter season lends itself well to gourmet visits… Not only because they take place indoors, but also because it’s the season when our taste buds are most in need of comfort, don’t you think?

 7. Relax in a spa